Mental Health Week

 Take time out: Remember to take a deep breath and count to ten.
 Meditate, go for a walk or even a lie down.

 Talk to someone: Never bottle up your feelings to the point of explosion.
-Talk to friends, roommates, church leader, family members or call in to the Student Union.
+Talk to friends, roommates, church leader, family members or call up to the Student Union.
 There is always help and you are never on your own.